rjsf-team/react-jsonschema-form/packages/docs/docs/api-reference/utility-functions.md

 - [formData]: T | undefined - The current formData, if any, used to figure out a match
 - options: S[] - The list of options to find a matching options from
 - [selectedOption=-1]: number - The index of the currently selected option, defaulted to -1 if not specified
+- [discriminatorField]: string | undefined - The optional name of the field within the options object whose value is used to determine which option is selected

 #### Returns